-With respect to Article 5, there are six mine-affected States Parties that have not reported information on implementation of Article 5 in an Article 7 report for two or more years, including one that has not reported for 16 consecutive years.
+With respect to Article 5, there are six mine-affected States Parties that have not reported information on implementation of Article 5 in an Article 7 report for two or more years, including one that has not reported for 17 consecutive years.
 In addition, there are instances when State Parties have been granted mine clearance deadline extensions, but then undertaken little to no action to meet the new deadline.
 It would appear that such non-action or non-implementation is against the objectives and purposes of the Treaty, and should be addressed as a compliance matter.
-There are also situations (for example in Senegal) where little to no clearance has occurred around some military installations, raising the question of possible military benefit from the emplaced mines.
-Another compliance issue is the failure of some states to submit extension requests on time, as is the case with Eritrea, or to submit at all when faced with new contamination (as for Cameroon and Mali).
+There are also situations where little to no clearance has occurred around some military installations, raising the question of possible military benefit from the emplaced mines.
+Another compliance issue is the failure of some states to submit extension requests on time, or to submit at all when faced with new contamination.

-On Article 7, the level of compliance with the obligation to submit an annual transparency report has fallen to an embarrassing 45%.
-Ninety-one States Parties have not submitted a report for calendar year 2020, of which most have failed to provide a report for two or more years.
+On Article 7, the level of compliance with the obligation to submit an annual transparency report has fallen to an embarrassing level.
+Some 90 States Parties have not submitted a report for calendar year 2021, of which most have failed to provide a report for two or more years.
 Notably, some states with key outstanding obligations such as clearance are failing to submit.
-Eleven States Parties with clearance and/or victim assistance obligations have not submitted a report in 2021 covering 2020.
+Eleven States Parties with clearance obligations have not submitted a report in 2022 covering 2021.